Disclaimer: I don't own Star Wars

 Luke moaned.
 His body was so weak.
 He hadn't slept or eaten in days.
 His master hadn't let him.

-Leia stood some distance away, feeling lost and helpless.
-Somehow she had been brought back in to Luke's dream.
+Leia stood some distance away, feeling lost and helpless as she watched the scene unfold.
+Somehow she had been brought back into Luke's dream.
 She felt the bile rising in her throat at the scene in front of her.
 From what she understood, her brother's dreams were past memories.
 Unbeknownst to her, her brother stood off in a dark corner and watched as the same scene of memories unfolded to him.

 "What is your name?"
 Sidious asked him coldly.
 Luke watched warily as his master placed a ration bar in front of him.

-"L-Luke Skywalker."
-He whispered, his eyes never leaving the food.
-He moaned softly when his master crushed the ration bar under his heal.
+"L-Luke Skywalker," he whispered, his eyes never leaving the food.
+He moaned softly when his master crushed the ration bar under his heel.

 "What do you want?
 Stay back!"
 Leia warned him.
 She reached down for her lightsaber on her belt only to realize that it was missing.